top of page

 Q: Are you open year-round?

-A: Yes!
-We are open year-round.
-Our nursery stock is generally stored away by mid-November right as we get into holiday trees, wreaths, etc. Our greenhouse and retail store remain open through the winter and become a tropical oasis of houseplants, pottery, and other necessities to prepare for spring during the short winter days.
-Come spring, we are back to full operations with loads of healthy nursery stock and new seasonal items in the retail shop and houseplant greenhouse.
+A: Currently, we are open seasonally.
+Our nursery stock is generally stored away by mid-November right as we get into holiday trees, wreaths, etc. Come spring, we are back to full operations with loads of healthy nursery stock and new seasonal items in the retail shop and greenhouses.

 Q: Do you take back used nursery pots?